diagrams/diagrams-doc/manual/diagrams-manual.rst

 situation, without having to worry about inserting calls to `negateV`.

-Often, however, one wishes to move a diagram's origin with respect to its bounding function.
+Often, however, one wishes to move a diagram's origin with respect to its envelope.
 To this end, some general tools are provided in `Diagrams.Align`:mod:, and specialized 2D-specific ones by `Diagrams.TwoD.Align`:mod:.

-Functions like `alignT` (align Top) and `alignBR` (align Bottom Right) move the local origin to the edge of the bounding region:
+Functions like `alignT` (align Top) and `alignBR` (align Bottom Right) move the local origin to the edge of the envelope:

 .. class:: dia-lhs